Welcome

 Growing In Faith

-Jesus, the Father’s great love shared with us, calls us to a deeper personal relationship with Him and to authentic relationships with one another.
+Jesus, the Father’s great love shared with us, calls us to a deeper personal relationship with Him and authentic relationships with one another.

 Sharing the Good News & Evangelizing